temcocontrols/woo-variations-table/readme.txt

 = What is this plugin for? =

-This plugin replace the default WooCommerce variations dropdowns by professional table with filters by attributes and keywords with AJAX add to cart.
+This plugin replace the default WooCommerce variations dropdowns by professional table with filters by attributes and search by keywords and it also do AJAX add to cart ( no reload when click add to cart button ).

 = Can this plugin show the shop/category products as a table? =